muschellij2/process_head_ct/index.md

 subjects.
 For example, most of the subjects have a non-contrast head CT with a soft-tissue convolution kernel, whereas some only have a bone convolution kernel.
-Post-processing smoothing can be done, such as 3D Gaussian or aniosotropic (Perona-Malik) smoothing (Perona and Malik 1990) (Figure @ref(fig:overlay)C-D).
-This process changes the smoothness of the data, contrast of certain areas, can cause artifacts in segmentation, but can make the within-plane properties similar for scans with bone convolution kernel reconstructions compared to soft-tissue kernels in areas of the brain.
+Post-processing smoothing can be done, such as 3D Gaussian (Figure @ref(fig:overlay)C) or aniosotropic (Perona-Malik) smoothing (Perona and Malik 1990) (Figure @ref(fig:overlay)D).
+This process changes the smoothness of the data, contrast of certain areas, can cause artifacts in segmentation, but can make the within-plane properties similar for scans with bone convolution kernel reconstructions compared to soft-tissue kernels in areas of the brain (Figure @ref(fig:overlay)E).

 ## Contrast Agent